xihuanyexiu/openHiTLS/docs/en/5_Developer Guide/1_Encryption and Integrity Protection Application Development Guide.md

     // Initialize the error code module.
     BSL_ERR_Init();

+    /**
-    // Before calling the algorithm APIs, call the **BSL_SAL_RegMemCallback** function to register the **malloc** and **free** functions.
-Execute this step only once.
+     * Before calling the algorithm APIs,
+     * call the BSL_SAL_RegMemCallback function to register the malloc and free functions.
-    // If the memory allocation ability of Linux is available, the two functions can be registered using Linux by default.
+     * Execute this step only once.
+If the memory allocation ability of Linux is available,
+     * the two functions can be registered using Linux by default.
+    */
     BSL_SAL_RegMemCallback(&cb);

     CRYPT_EAL_KdfCTX *ctx = CRYPT_EAL_KdfNewCtx(CRYPT_KDF_PBKDF2);